 - 1. The IRB approved and certified a Waiver of Authorization; or - 2.
 The IRB approved the protocol using a limited data set and with a data use agreement between the researcher and UCSD; or - 3.
 The IRB approved the protocol using de-identified data; or - 4.
-The research involves PHI of decedents; or

-5. For the purpose allowed under law, such as notification of adverse events
+The research involves PHI of decedents; or - 5.
+For the purpose allowed under law, such as notification of adverse events

-To use or disclose PHI with an IRB-approved Waiver of Individual Authorization for Research Use of PHI, appropriate UCSD authorities must receive from the researcher requesting the disclosure of PHI, the IRB Letter of Approval that certifies all of the following:
+To use or disclose PHI with an IRB approved Waiver of Authorization of the individual's Authorization, UCSD must receive from the researcher requesting the disclosure of PHI, and IRB letter of Approval that certifies all of the following: